-- The restrictions will limit patients to two visitors per patient per day.
+- The restrictions will limit patients to one visitor per patient, per day for non-COVID and non-ICU patients.*

-- Exceptions may be made for those who are near end of life.
+- Exceptions may be made for those who are near end of life, with limit of five immediate family members in consultation room and one in the patient room.

 - Only parents will be allowed in our neonatal intensive care unit, labor and delivery and recovery departments.